 Further advice has been sought from relevant organisations at key stages.
 The strategies have benefited from Local Advisory Groups, providing important community and area-based knowledge on both the causes and consequences of flooding and on the appropriate actions for future management.
 Local Advisory Groups have been especially helpful in considering flood risk management planning in the context of wider plans and initiatives.
-The Orkney Islands Local Advisory Group include representatives from a range of sectors, including government agencies, the local authority, non-government organisations, utility companies and land and asset managers.
+The Tay Local Advisory Group includes representatives from a range of sectors, including government agencies, National Park Authorities, local authorities, non-government organisations, utility companies and land and asset managers.